At a Glance

 ✨Tip Number 1

-Familiarize yourself with the Personal Independence Payment (PIP) assessment process.
-Understanding the criteria and how assessments are conducted will give you a significant advantage during interviews.
+Familiarise yourself with the Personal Independence Payment (PIP) assessment process.
+Understanding the criteria and how assessments are conducted will give you an edge during interviews, showing your commitment to the role.

 ✨Tip Number 2